Planning a method for covariate adjustment in individually-randomised trials: a practical guide: Methods

 There are many possible specific ways to implement each of the three broad approaches.
 For example, Tsiatis and colleagues used a form of standardisation but the within-arm outcome models are defined to yield `as good predictions as possible without concerns over bias'.
 However, for the purposes of this article, we will generally refer to or use simple implementations of the three broad approaches.
 For standardisation with binary outcomes we will (by default) use a logistic regression working model fitting main effects of covariates to produce predictions.
 For IPTW we will use a logistic regression including only the main effects of covariates to model the probability of randomised group given covariates.
 For direct adjustment, we will use generalised linear models with a link function that permits parameter estimation on the scale of the summary measure of interest, for example a binomial generalised linear model with identity link function for a risk difference.

 Besides the three broad approaches there exist hybrid methods; in particular, estimators based on the influence function target marginal summaries and include both a model for treatment (as does IPTW) and a model for outcome (as does standardisation).
-Further, since IPTW relates to propensity scores, this suggests other estimators, such as matching rather than weighting, would be possible.
-However, the idea of discarding data from randomised individuals makes it unattractive.
-We do not focus further on these approaches.
+Further, the superficial relationship between this form of IPTW and propensity scores suggests other estimators, for example matching rather than weighting.
+However, we regard the possibility of discarding data from some randomised individuals makes it unpalatable and we do not consider it further.